WIC program: Items provided

-The food items provided by WIC are juice (single strength), milk, breakfast cereal, cheese, eggs, fruits and vegetables, whole wheat bread, whole grain items including brown rice and tortillas, fish (canned)(for Exclusively Breastfed Mothers), legumes (dry/canned), and peanut butter.
+The food items provided by WIC are juice (single strength), milk, breakfast cereal, cheese, eggs, fruits and vegetables, whole wheat bread, whole grain items including brown rice and tortillas, canned fish (for exclusively breastfeeding mothers), legumes (dry/canned), and peanut butter.
 The program also provides tofu, soy milk, and medical foods for children and women with various metabolic or other diseases.
-The food packages provide participant choice and variety.
-Foods such as tortillas, brown rice, soy-based beverage, canned salmon, and a wide choice of fruits and vegetables provide State agencies flexibility in prescribing culturally appropriate food packages.
+Foods such as tortillas, brown rice, soy-based beverage, canned salmon, and a wide choice of fruits and vegetables are intended to provide state agencies flexibility in prescribing culturally appropriate food packages.

 Organic fruits, vegetables, legumes and grains are covered under WIC while organic milk, cheese, juice, peanut butter and eggs are not covered under the program.
 Some organic forms of WIC-eligible foods (e.g., milk, eggs, cheese) meet the nutritional requirements set forth in WIC regulations and are therefore authorized.
-However, WIC State agencies are responsible for determining the brands and types of foods to authorize on their State WIC food lists.
-Some State agencies may allow organic foods on their foods lists, but this will vary by State.
-The decision may be influenced by a number of factors such as cost, product distribution within a State, and WIC participant acceptance.
+However, WIC state agencies are responsible for determining the brands and types of foods to authorize on their state WIC food lists.
+Some state agencies may allow organic foods on their foods lists, but this will vary by state.
+The decision may be influenced by a number of factors such as cost, product distribution within a state, and WIC participant acceptance.

-WIC Certification Visits
+WIC certification visits

 In many state programs, for a WIC certification and health screening process, the staff advises parents to bring their child's immunization records.
 For some state programs, the screening and referral will occur at either client check-in, food instrument distribution, or during referral part of certification.
 They also provide the parents of their child's immunization status as well as provide educational materials on the different immunizations.
 For families in the community, local WIC agencies should be able to identify providers who offer immunizations in the community.
 At the state level, the WIC agencies can choose to document immunization screening and referrals, along with many other optional activities.
 These other activities include making appointments for immunizations, making copies of immunization records, entering immunization records into a registry, and providing other educational material.

-Responsibilities of recipients

-The usual responsibilities of a WIC recipient are: